KeyboardKit/website/collections/_features/Autocomplete.md

 title: Autocomplete
 ---

-Autocomplete is an important part of the typing experience, where autocomplete suggestions are shown as the current text changes.
+Autocomplete is an important part of the typing experience, where autocomplete suggestions can be shown as the user types, and autocorrect can automatically correct incorrectly typed words.

-In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions to an ``AutocompleteContext``, which in turn can update views like an ``AutocompleteToolbar`` automatically through state observation.
+In KeyboardKit, an ``AutocompleteProvider`` can provide autocomplete and autocorrect suggestions that automatically update views like the ``AutocompleteToolbar``.

 KeyboardKit doesn't have a standard provider as it has for other services.
-Instead, it binds a disabled provider to the controller ``services`` until you register a custom provider or activate KeyboardKit Pro.
+Instead, it uses a disabled one until you register a custom provider or activate KeyboardKit Pro.

-[KeyboardKit Pro][Pro] unlocks and registers local autocomplete.
+[KeyboardKit Pro][Pro] unlocks and registers a local autocomplete provider that works for most supported languages.
 More information about Pro features can be found at the end of this article.